What are legumes?

 This hummus recipe must be the most obvious example; we enjoy it almost every day.
 Vegetarians use it because the balance of amino acids is important for them, more so than for us meat-lovers but we can take a leaf from their book.

-Do not buy hummus at the supermarket by the way; it is loaded with preservatives that detracts from the taste and value, and you can make it yourself in only five minutes.
-I have done so twice a week for the last ten years.
+Do not buy hummus at the supermarket by the way.
+It is loaded with preservatives that detracts from the taste and value; and you can make it yourself in only five minutes.
+I have done so twice a week for the last twenty years.
 I have the T-shirt; it's simple.

 These spicy roasted chickpeas make a delicious snack.